I am getting ready to breed my female cat. What role does nutrition play?

 Cats are typically pregnant for 63-65 days, but pregnancy can range from 58-70 days.
 The pregnancy is divided into trimesters, and a healthy, well-fed queen will experience steady weight gain throughout the pregnancy.
 This weight gain appears to function as energy storage to support upcoming lactation.
 Overfeeding can result in obesity at the end of pregnancy, which increases the risk for difficult or prolonged labor and added stress on the kittens.
 Conversely, underfeeding during pregnancy can result in embryo loss, abnormal fetal development, spontaneous abortion or stillbirth, small litter size, and low birth-weight kittens who fail to thrive.
 It is important that the queen not lose weight or condition during this time, so monitor her weight and body condition, increasing food as needed.

-A highly-digestible, high quality kitten/growth/development formulation is generally recommended during feline pregnancy, and multiple small meals may help the queen to maintain adequate nutrient and calorie intake.
+A highly-digestible, high quality kitten/growth/development formulation is generally recommended during feline pregnancy.
+The best options are those diets that have passed feeding trials for gestation/lactation or for all life stages.
+Feeding multiple small meals may help the queen to maintain adequate nutrient and calorie intake especially in the final trimester.
 It may be wise to change to kitten food before breeding and pregnancy to prevent any unnecessary stress associated with changing food.

 I have heard that lactation is even more energy intense than pregnancy.
 Is this true?